FindMySchool LogoFindMySchool

 Requires Improvement

 Year 7 entry is coordinated through Nottingham City Council rather than directly by the academy.
-For September entry, the academy’s admissions information states that applications should be submitted by midday on 31 October in the year before admission.
+For September 2027 entry, Nottingham’s coordinated scheme gives an application deadline of 31 October 2026.
 The academy also publishes a planned admission capacity of 180 students per year group.

 If you are using distance, catchment or transport as your deciding factor, treat it as a live variable.
 Admissions criteria and tie breaks can shift year to year, and application patterns change.
 FindMySchool’s Map Search can help you sanity check journey time and practical feasibility while you shortlist, but your final decision should always reflect the current coordinated scheme and the academy’s published admissions arrangements.